ScanRE/ScanRE/README.md

 └───mh-frontend
 ```

+#### Frontend

-We have used Vite + React.
+- We have used Vite + React.
 [Why?](https://vitejs.dev/guide/#overview)

+#### Backend

-The backend was written in Python, i.e. using the Flask framework and the frontend was written using React.
+- The backend was written in Python, i.e. using the Flask framework.

 Detailed instructions can be found in the individual directories on setting up the project.

-(For those who want to tinker around with the output of our backend system, we've included a sample output.json file in the root directory.
+- For those who want to tinker around with the output of our backend system, we've included a sample [output.json](/output.json) file in the root directory.

 Have fun :)

 ## A high level layout of our system is shown below.